ChoonKeeGohJQ/EGL314-TeamA-ProjectSpace/README.md

 ![Alt Text](imgs/Pandora%20Imgs/widget.png)

-During the round of Tic Tac Toe, the lights will either flash red or blue respectively accroding to the players.

-If it's Player 1's turn, the lights will turn red.

-If it's Player 2's turn, the lights will turn blue.
+When players are playing Tic Tac Toe, the lights will light up either red or blue accroding to the player's turn.
+In this case when it is Player 1's turn, the lights will turn on red and when it is Player 2's turn, the lights will turn on blue.

-For the winning statement, the lights will flash red if Player 1 wins.

-It will flash blue lights if Player 2 wins.
+For the winning statement, the lights will either flash red or blue lights depending on which player wins.
+In this case if Player 1 wins, the lights will flash red lights and if Player 2 wins, the lights will flash blue lights.

 ## Control Setup